timosalm/tap-spring-developer-workshop/workshop/content/exercises/prepaved-path-to-prod.md

 By design, **a supply chain can be used by many workloads of a specific type**, like any web application.
 ![Reusable CI/CD](../images/reusable-cicd.png)

+VMware Tanzu Application Platform provides **full integration of all of its components via out-of-the-box supply chains** that can be customized for your processes and tools.

 While the supply chain is operator-facing, Cartographer also provides an **interface for developers** called **Workload**.
 Workloads allow developers to create application specifications such as the location of their repository, environment variables, and service claims.

 Let's have a closer look at how a Workload allows developers to configure the continuous path to production.